 The report gave the following as the reason why companies let leads go cold:

 - Teams don’t follow up fast enough.
 Ask yourself: Are you retrieving leads from your CRM systems continuously or do you wait until they go cold?

 - Sales teams that favor their own set criteria for chasing leads, instead of looking for signs of customer interest

-Though both marketing and sales teams play different roles in the lead nurturing process, collaboration between the two teams is important for success of the process.
-Otherwise you end up with siloed teams making fragmented decisions and ultimately wasting money in doing the wrong things.
+Though both marketing and sales teams play different roles in the lead nurturing process, a collaboration between the two teams is important for the success of the process.
+Otherwise, you end up with siloed teams making fragmented decisions and ultimately wasting money in doing the wrong things.